3 keys to healing family relationships.

 After a ton of therapy, personal growth and education, I now spend 2-3 weeks with him in Croatia every summer.
 Healing our wounds impacted all my other relationships, including the one with myself.

-Here are the main 3 practices I used to heal:
+Here are the main 3 practices I used to begin healing:

 I had to get real about my expectations, which were usually negative and not in my favor.
 First though, I had to become aware that I held expectations, beliefs and feelings that influenced my experience.
 Expectations are beliefs that a certain outcome or event will happen.
 Furthermore, expectations are speculations about what the future might hold, based upon strongly held assumptions.
 Instead of assuming things like “I (or he..) will be disappointed …” I began visualizing an outcome I wanted, letting go of negative assumptions and taking responsibility for my part.
 I control my thoughts, behaviors and actions.
 No one else’s.